 Contact Andrew Veilleux, AmeriCorps Site Supervisor, with questions or for more information about the LRCC- NLRA program.

-LRCC- Squam Lakes Conservation Society (LRCC-SLCS) - (Accepting 2 half-year members)
+LRCC- Squam Lakes Conservation Society (LRCC-SLCS) - (Positions have been filled)

 The Squam Lakes Conservation Society’s (SLCS) mission is to preserve the unique quality and character of Squam by protecting lands for present and future generations.
 In 2019, SLCS will host two LRCC-SLCS members for 22.5 weeks from May through October as part of the greater Lakes Region Conservation Corps (LRCC).
 These positions will complete training with other LRCC members from the Squam Lakes Association and the Lake Region Conservation Trust, but the day-to-day work for the two SLCS members will be through SLCS.
 You need only to fill out one application.
 Members will work on a variety of projects including managing SLCS preserves, monitoring conservation easements, removing invasive species, assisting landowners with their land management goals, and advancing land conservation projects, including using GIS and creating baseline documentation reports for newly conserved land.
 Members will also help develop and utilize social media networks to advance SLCS’s mission.
 Members will get exposure to all levels of land conservation work in a community that places a premium on the protection of its natural resources.
 SLCS is a nationally Accredited Land Trust and an active member of the Land Trust Alliance and the NH Land Trust Coalition.